How to get C-suite buy-in for what you want in the budget

 Present your solution

 This is the most important part of your presentation.
 Don’t be afraid to be specific.
 In fact, the more specific you are, the more likely you are to get the results you’re looking for.
-Come in swinging and sell your solution on how it fixes the problem that you first laid out.
+Come out swinging and sell your solution on how it fixes the problem that you first laid out.
 Your pain point is that you’re spending too much time organizing work orders.

 Show how a request manager could cut in half the amount of time spent on managing requests.

-This could include having better performance tracking tools, simplified request forms, or using your phone to streamline requests on the go.
+This could include better performance tracking tools, simplified request forms, or using your phone to streamline requests on the go.
 Whatever the case, provide them with as much information as you can.

 Don’t let them forget about you

 You will need to follow up immediately.
 Keep in mind that information is solidified in different ways for different people, and you might be dealing with a decision maker who needs to see it in writing to understand it.
 Compose a concise but thorough email that outlines the problem again and effectively sells the solution.
-End your email with a very specific call to action, request permission to expend funds from your budget or leave the direct link to where the software can be purchased.
+End your email with a very specific call to action, request permission to expend funds from your budget, or leave the direct link to where the software can be purchased.
 Make it crystal clear what you’re asking for and make it as easy as possible for them to make it happen.

-Approaching C-Suite level employees about a request can often feel like an intimidating proposition.
+Approaching C-suite level employees about a request can often feel like an intimidating proposition.
 But the more prepared and confident you are, the more likely you are to get what you’re asking for.
 Remember that this is ultimately about your company’s success and your participation in that.
-When you present money and time-saving solutions in compelling ways, you become the kind of leader that the C-Suite looks on as proactive and essential.
+When you present money and time-saving solutions in compelling ways, you become the kind of leader that the C-suite looks on as proactive and essential.

 For more insights into creating compelling arguments as a facilities manager, check out Making the Business Case for an Office Upgrade.